LucasArkana/lunaryorn.github.io/index.md

 You can find my open source work on [Github][], read my answers on [Stack Overflow][] and follow me on [Twitter][].

+My GPG key has the ID `5C42FE98` and the fingerprint `5C72 C0D3 CC58 04FF 522E
+4815 C4EC 41E3 5C42 FE98`.
+You can get it from GPG keyservers or
+[download it]({{site.baseurl}}/public-key.txt).
+I use this key to sign my commits on Github.

 ## Posts ##

 I write infrequently, mostly about Emacs and functional programming.
 These are